xtdb/xtdb/docs/implementation.md

 relation (like a constant or the arguments).

-Unification differs from predicates mainly by not operating on the result map, but on the byte array keys.
+Unification differs from predicates mainly by not operating on the result map, but on the byte array join keys.
 This avoids looking up the actual values.

-The elements in the result map will either be literal values, like for arguments or constants, or sets of entities owning the value for a variable.
-Variables in `v` position will have an indirection to the owning `e` variable (constants will have been replaced by generated variables joining with a relation containing the constant value) to tell which entities to use to find it.
+The elements in the result map will either be literal values, like for arguments or constants, or entities owning the value for a variable.
+Variables in `v` position will have an indirection to the owning `e` variable (constants will have been replaced by generated variables joining with a relation containing the constant value) to tell which entity to use to find it.

 As each variable will have an attribute (with the entity position defaulting to `:crux.db/id`), resolving the actual value for an entity